The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

 Standard Set versus Unique Set

 We know what standards sets mean — these are the staple of most LR section — Linear Arrangements, Matrix Arrangements and the most standard one of them all, the good ol’ Sports Set!
-It got without saying that we do not need to define what Unique Sets are.
+It goes without saying that we do not need to define what Unique Sets are.

 Plugin Conditions versus Deductive Conditions